-Garden residues and leaves will soon require disposal, so why not convert these waste products into homemade soil conditioner?
+Garden residues and leaves will soon require disposal, so why not convert these waste products into homemade soil conditioners?

-The bacteria which help to break down the raw, fibrous residues and though microscopic, the billions of them require appreciable quantities of plant food.
+The soil micro-organisms or bacteria help to break down the raw, fibrous residues, and though microscopic, the billions of them require appreciable quantities of plant food.

-Many of us use bagged potting soil, but for those who want to make your own mix… lay away a supply of potting and seed-flat soil now while the ingredients are dry and unfrozen.
+Many of us use bagged potting soil, but for those who want to make their own mix… layaway a supply of potting and grass seed flat soil now while the ingredients are dry and unfrozen.

 Spring Feed With Fall Fertilization

-Soil scientists find that when applying fertilizer to medium to heavy soils with a temperature below 50° little or no winter loss of plant food occurs by leaching.
+Soil scientists find that when applying fertilizer to medium to heavy soils with a temperature below 50° degrees Fahrenheit little or no winter loss of plant food occurs by leaching.

-To reduce their heavy spring work load, northern gardeners can apply spring fertilizer to lawns, shrubs, borders and vegetable gardens in November or early December.
+To reduce their heavy spring workload, northern gardeners can apply a spring fertilizer to lawns, shrubs, borders, and vegetable gardens in November or early December.

 You could call it “winter fertilization” – simply winter storing the plant food in the soil so that it can be absorbed by the grassroots.